 You don’t need to bank with us to use bPay, but there is a small charge for each bPay gadget.
 Find out more about using bPay for contactless payments

 - Direct Debits and standing orders are great ways to pay your regular bills – and they mean you won’t ever forget to pay.

-Direct Debits must be set up with the company you want to pay, but you can set up a regular payment to someone with a standing order by calling into a branch or by telephoning us (you can do it online and in our Mobile Banking app, too)
+Direct Debits must be set up with the company you want to pay, but you can set up a regular payment to someone with a standing order by calling into a branch or by telephoning us (you can do it online and with our app, too)

 - A high-visibility card can help if problems with your sight make it difficult to use a debit card.
 There are 12 designs with easy-to-read numbers and a notch so you can feel which way round the card goes into a cash machine slot.
 Just ask for a high-visibility card in your local branch

 - A template can help if you have trouble writing cheques, filling in bank slips or signing new cards – again, just ask

 - A signature stamp can also help if you find it difficult to sign cheques by hand – just call into a branch to talk to us about it

 Read more about the ways we can help with vision and mobility problems.

 If you can’t get to a branch or call us, you can also get in touch in a wide range of other ways.
 See our other ways to contact us for more information.